Top 5 Ways to Get Around Boston and Cambridge

 Another great option is MBTA’s bus system.
 Its routes cover more ground than the T, which is useful for those residing in less condensed areas.
 You can pay the fare using your CharlieCard, CharlieTicket or cash on board.
 In addition to the regular bus routes, there are four rapid-transit routes that make fewer stops and connect major parts of the city: the Silver Line and three crosstown routes.

 By MassDOT – MBTA New Locomotive, North Station, April 16, 2014, Public Domain, Link

-If work brings you to Boston/Cambridge but you’d like to explore outside city lines, MBTA’s Commuter Rail has your back.
-It serves many neighboring regions outside of Boston such as Worcester and Lowell.
-Save this comprehensive rail map for your next trip outside the city.
+If work brings you to Boston or Cambridge but you’d like to explore outside the city limits, MBTA’s Commuter Rail has your back.
+It serves many neighboring regions outside of Boston such as Worcester, Lowell and Rockport.
+Pay your fare with a CharlieTicket or the MBTA mTicket smartphone app.